How to Fix Curled Up Deck Boards

 Another option is to use screws or nails to reattach the boards to the joists.
 This is a less-expensive option, but it can be more time-consuming.
 The final option is to use a sealant or coating to help protect the deck boards from moisture and temperature changes.

 Curled deck boards can be an eyesore and may lead to further damage if not fixed.
-The following tips will help you on how to fix curled up deck boards using products that are already likely in your home.
+The following tips will help you how to fix curled up deck boards using products that are already likely in your home.
 Be sure to take your time and measure twice before starting the repair process!

 Deck board repair is a relatively simple task, but it is essential to do it correctly so that the boards stay in place and don’t curl up again.
 Have you tried any of these methods for fixing curled deck boards?
 Let us know in the comments below!